Seattle Children’s clinicians and scientists lead research to improve care for patients with hydrocephalus and find a cure.

 - Surgery to put in a new shunt

-At Seattle Children's, we have one of the lowest infection rates in the nation: less than 5%.We put in place a standard process that all team members follow when doing shunt surgery and giving antibiotics around the time of surgery.
+Nationwide, the infection rate is about 15%.
+At Seattle Children’s, we have one of the lowest infection rates in the nation: Our annual infection rate averaged 3.1% from 2010 through 2014.
+To reduce the risk of infections, we put in place a standard process that all team members follow when doing shunt surgery and giving antibiotics around the time of surgery.

-Shunts have a very high failure rate that has not improved since shunts were developed more than 50 years ago.
-Nationwide, the first shunt fails for nearly all hydrocephalus patients with the following rates: 30% fail within the first year, 40% fail within two years and 98% fail within 10 years.
+Shunts fail at a very high rate — often because they become blocked over time by the child’s own blood cells or tissue.
+The failure rate has not improved since shunts were developed more than 50 years ago.
+Nationwide, the first shunt fails for nearly all hydrocephalus patients at the following rates: 30% fail within the first year, 40% fail within 2 years and 98% fail within 10 years.
 Shunt failure means that the child will need surgery to replace or reprogram the shunt (shunt revision).

-Seattle Children's has been a world leader in the use of stereotactic neuronavigation - "GPS-guided" brain surgery - to place shunts with precision.
-We use computed tomography (CT) scans or magnetic resonance imaging (MRI) to make a three-dimensional model of a child's anatomy.
-With the use of these technologies, we can pick the precise entry site and target site for the shunt tubing and insert it into the right place in the ventricle in only one try.
+Seattle Children’s uses stereotactic neuronavigation — “GPS-guided” brain surgery — to place shunts with precision.
+Before surgery, we use CT (computed tomography) scans or MRI (magnetic resonance imaging) to make a 3-dimensional model of a child’s anatomy.
+The model allows us to pick the precise entry site and target site for the shunt tube (catheter).
+During surgery, we use the model to insert the catheter into the right place in the ventricle in only 1 try.
 This has greatly reduced our rate of shunt revisions.

 Hydrocephalus Clinical Research Network

-Seattle Children's belongs to the Hydrocephalus Clinical Research Network (HCRN).
-This is a group of leading children's hospitals that focuses on improving hydrocephalus care.
-Through our work in the HCRN, we maintain a patient database that helps us to better understand hydrocephalus and develop new treatments.
-We are also involved in many clinical trials through the HCRN.
+Seattle Children’s belongs to the Hydrocephalus Clinical Research Network (HCRN).
+This is a group of leading children’s hospitals that work together on clinical trials to improve hydrocephalus care for all children.
+Through our work in the HCRN, we keep a database of patients with hydrocephalus that helps us better understand the condition and develop new treatments.

-- Understand endoscopic third ventriculostomy (ETV), a surgery to treat some forms of hydrocephalus without using a shunt.
+- Study endoscopic third ventriculostomy (ETV), a surgery to treat some forms of hydrocephalus without using a shunt, and better understand which patients can benefit from it

-- Create a detailed registry of patients at HCRN hospitals.
+- Create a detailed registry of patients at HCRN hospitals, which helps us track trends over time and generate future studies

-- Improve shunt placement by using ultrasound guidance.
+- Improve shunt placement by using ultrasound guidance to reduce the need for shunt revisions

 Basic Science Research

-Basic science research aims to expand our knowledge by exploring interesting scientific questions.
-This type of research is the groundwork that must be done in order to discover new treatments.
-Our basic science research into hydrocephalus is led by William B. Dobyns, MD, at Seattle Children's Research Institute, along with Dr. Browd and his clinical colleagues.
-Our long-term goal is to cure this condition.
+Scientists doing basic research into hydrocephalus work to expand our knowledge about hydrocephalus, including what it is and why and how it happens.
+This type of research is essential in order to discover new treatments.
+Dr. William B. Dobyns, at Seattle Children’s Research Institute, leads our basic science research into hydrocephalus, along with Browd and others on our hydrocephalus treatment team.
+Our long-term goal is to cure hydrocephalus.

-Our approach is to try to understand the genetic basis for hydrocephalus and then use this knowledge to devise treatment methods.
-We are also using high-end research techniques such as proteonomics, the study of proteins made in cells.
-Proteins in cerebrospinal fluid (CSF) may give us clues about why hydrocephalus happens.
-This could lead to treatment that doesn't require surgery.
+We want to understand the genetic basis for hydrocephalus and then use this knowledge to devise treatment methods.
+We are also studying proteins in CSF, which may give us clues about why hydrocephalus happens.
+This could lead to treatment that does not require surgery.
 Through the support of the Hydrocephalus Research Guild, we are creating a database so we can perform genetic research and maintain a tissue bank that holds CSF for research purposes.

 "It is an honor to lead the clinical research effort and partner with our basic science faculty as we build a world-class translational research program devoted to hydrocephalus."

-Another important area of research for us is in bioengineering - using principles of engineering in medicine to invent or refine devices to improve patient care.
-Dr. Browd has worked with Barry R. Lutz, PhD, of the University of Washington Department of Bioengineering to develop a revolutionary new shunt valve.
-Its design improves many issues that have played a role in shunt failure.
-With the new shunt, which should be available by 2015, we hope to reduce the shunt failure rate by 50%.
+Bioengineering uses engineering principles to invent or refine devices to improve patient care.
+Browd has worked with Dr. Barry R. Lutz of the University of Washington Department of Bioengineering to design and develop a revolutionary new shunt valve.
+With the new shunt, which should be available in the next several years, we hope to reduce the shunt failure rate by 50%.

-As an international leader in hydrocephalus care, the Seattle Children's Neurosurgery team has trained neurosurgeons from around the world.
+As an international leader in hydrocephalus care, the Seattle Children’s Neurosurgery team has trained neurosurgeons from around the world.
 These neurosurgeons return to their home countries to improve hydrocephalus care.
-We are proud to help others provide better treatment across the globe by sharing what we've learned from our research.
+We are proud to help others provide better treatment across the globe by sharing what we have learned from our research into shunt infections, shunt placement and other aspects of hydrocephalus treatment.
+We also teach visiting neurosurgeons about research methods so they can set up hydrocephalus research projects at their local healthcare centers.